3C0D/obsidian-vocabulary-cards-reborn/README.md

 The `↺` **button** is used to synchronize the codeblock after editing the markdown page below.

+Two modes are available for card selection:
-The `random` card selection process employs a weighted random system.
+- `random`: employs a weighted random system.
 The number of right and wrong answers is limited to 9.
 Cards with 9 right answers are rarely displayed while cards with 9 wrong answers are displayed often.
-Another mode is `next card`
+- `next card`: displays cards in sequential order.
+You can switch between modes using either the context menu or a dedicated button (if enabled in settings).

 The play `▶/⏹` button starts/stops the automatic mode.
 Cards are then displayed one after another, first showing the expression for a certain time and then the explanation for another time.
 Both times are configurable in the settings.

 **Context menu**:
 - Clean data of deleted codeblocks.
 - Choose mode: `random` or `next`.
+You can also add a button in the settings to switch between modes.
 - Show inverted: invert the expression and its explanation (blured at first).
 Really usefull to learn in both directions.
 - Switch between codeblock languages: `voca-card` or `voca-table`.
 To avoid to have to edit the block manually.

+### Alternative access methods

+- **Context menu button**: Enable the optional button (☰) in settings for visual access
+- **Keyboard shortcut**: Press `Shift+F10` while the vocabulary block is focused

+### Linux users

+If you experience issues with right-click context menus (especially with Flatpak installations), the plugin automatically enables the context menu button by default on Linux systems.
+You can also use the `Shift+F10` keyboard shortcut as an alternative.

 ![demo](assets/Voca_cards_review.gif)